dok404/FurnitureReformer/README.md

 ## Overview

-A website using generative AI to help users find affordable furniture, dispose of unwanted items responsibly, and extend the lifespan of their existing furniture.
+A website using generative AI to help users find affordable furniture, dispose of unwanted furniture responsibly, and extend the lifespan of their existing furniture.

 ## Furniture Reformer: What is it?